mui/material-ui/docs/pages/blog/base-ui-2024-plans.md

 Base UI today offers a modest set of components and hooks, including some slightly more complex ones such as [Autocomplete](/base-ui/react-autocomplete/) and [Number Input](/base-ui/react-number-input/).
 However, we're aware that the package is still missing many primitive components that developers would need in order to adopt it for real-world applications.
-Fear not, because we're working hard to ship all of the components listed below with the stable release:
+Fear not, because we're working hard to ship more components with the stable release, including:

 | Components to be added |                                                                                                |
 | :--------------------- | ---------------------------------------------------------------------------------------------: |